Open-EO/openeo-vue-components/README.md

 ### Vue

-In a Vue environment, you can just import the Single File Components directly.
+In a Vue environment, you can just import the Single File Components (SFC) directly.
+I.e., they must be imported from the `components` folder as demonstrated below.

 First, you need to install the package: `npm install @openeo/vue-components --save` Now, you can import the Vue components with the `import` or `require`, depending on the module system you are using.